grahammendick/router-challenge/CONTRIBUTING.md

 package.json
 ```
 ## Build and Run
 The only npm package dependencies you should have are the three React packages (the addons package is needed for the animation) and your Router package.
-If your Router consists of multiple packages then you can include them all but, as a guide, don't include any packages that aren't listed on your Router's download documentation page.
+If your Router consists of multiple packages then you can include them all but, as a guide, don't include any packages that aren't listed as a peer dependency of your Router.
 ```
 "dependencies": {
   "react": "^15.0.1",